-- Remapping: SDR/BT.709 content is decoded and repackaged as PQ10 or HLG10 containers, but while changing the color space, remapping does not change the color gamut or the dynamic range of the content; the content is simply mapped across to the equivalent color and brightness values.
-When remapping SDR to HDR for PQ and HLG, the level of diffuse white should be considered.
-HLG (system gamma 1.2) with a corresponding nominal peak luminance of 1,000 nits can serve as a default target. - Up-conversion: SDR/BT.709 is decoded and then enhanced/modified to emulate PQ10/HLG10 and repackaged as above.
+- Remapping: SDR/BT.709 content is decoded and repackaged as PQ10 or HLG10 containers, but while changing the color space, remapping does not change the color gamut or the dynamic range of the content; the content is simply mapped across to the equivalent color and brightness values. - When remapping SDR to HDR for PQ and HLG, the level of reference white should be considered.
+Reference white in SDR content is typically about 90 IRE, leaving very little headroom for speculars.
+In the case of HLG, the BBC and NHK recommend the reference level for HDR graphics white (aka "reference white") be set to 75 IRE (equivalent to 203 cd/m on a 1,000 cd/m reference display, or 343 cd/m on a 2000 cd/m reference display).
+This was chosen as it leaves sufficient headroom for "specular highlights" and allows comfortable viewing when HLG content is shown on HDR/WCG and SDR/WCG displays.. - Up-conversion: SDR/BT.709 is decoded and then enhanced/modified to emulate PQ10/HLG10 and repackaged as above.
 Blind (not supervised) up-conversion can lead to undesirable results depending on the technology so care should be used and any algorithms or equipment should be carefully evaluated.